-Prerequisite: CDFS 038 and CDFS 062 with a minimum grade of C. Transferable to CSU Hours: 48-54 lecture.
+Prerequisite: CDFS 038 and CDFS 062 Transferable to CSU

 An overview of the fundamental duties and responsibilities of Early Childhood Administration, including preparation, implementation and evaluation of the program goals and budget controls.
 Meets requirements set by the California Commission on Teacher Credentialing for Site Supervisor and Program Director permit and State of California Community Care Licensing.